hasura/graphql-engine/docs/graphql/manual/guides/deployment/azure-container-instances-postgres.rst

   :class: no-shadow
   :target: https://portal.azure.com/#create/Microsoft.Template/uri/https%3a%2f%2fraw.githubusercontent.com%2fhasura%2fgraphql-engine%2fmaster%2finstall-manifests%2fazure-resource-manager%2fazuredeploy.json

-(The button takes you to Azure Portal, you might want to :kbd:`Ctrl+Click` to open it in new tab)
+(This button takes you to the Azure Portal, you might want to :kbd:`Ctrl+Click` to open it in a new tab.
+Read more about this Resource Manager Template `here <https://github.com/hasura/graphql-engine/tree/master/install-manifests/azure-resource-manager>`__.)

 Pre-requisites
 --------------

-The actions mentioned here can be execute using Azure Portal and Azure CLI.
-But, for the sake of simplicity in documentation, we are going to use Azure CLI, so that commands can be easily copy pasted and executed.

 - Valid Azure Subscription with billing enabled or credits. (`click here <https://azure.microsoft.com/en-us/free/>`__ for a free trial)
 - `Azure CLI <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli>`_.

+The actions mentioned below can be executed using Azure Portal and Azure CLI.
+But, for the sake of simplicity in documentation, we are going to use Azure CLI, so that commands can be easily copy pasted and executed.

 Once the CLI is installed, login to your Azure account: